 - Do you have opt-ins strategically placed?
 Make sure it’s easy for people to sign up for your email list, if that’s part of your marketing strategy

 - Does the design fit your current aesthetic?
-If it’s been a while since your last site design, your personal writing style, logos, packages, or business location might have changed a bit.
-Make sure your website reflects your current business.
+If it’s been a while since your last site design, your personal writing style, logos, packages, or business location might have changed.
+Make sure your website reflects your current business, location and branding.

-- Does your theme work well on mobiles?
-Recently the iPhone X was released and new devices are appearing all the time, as technology evolves so does the need for your website to keep up – perhaps some mobile website updates are in order?
+- Does your theme work well on mobiles and hand help devices?
+New devices are appearing all the time, as technology evolves so does the need for your website to keep up – perhaps some mobile website updates are in order?

 4. Improve your site’s security